-- "Air Traffic and Navigation Services Company" means the Air Traffic and Navigation Services Company Limited established in terms of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993); - "Airports Company of South Africa" means the Airports Company Limited established in terms of the Airports Company Act, 1993 (Act No. 44 of 1993); - "annual fee" means a fee paid by each regulated entity to fund the activities of the Regulator and the Council, as determined in terms of section 8(2); - "authorised person", when used in respect of a concession agreement, has the meaning set out in section 28 of the South African National Roads Agency Limited and National Roads Act, 1998 (Act No. 7 of 1998); - "Board" means the governing body of the Transport Economic Regulator established by section 29; - "Cabinet" means the body of the national executive described in section 91 of the Constitution; - "Chief Executive Officer" means the person holding the office of Chief Executive Officer of the Regulator, in terms of section 34 and 35; - "Competition Act" means the Competition Act, 1998 (Act No. 89 of 1998); - "complainant" means a person who has submitted a complaint to the Regulator in terms of section 14;
+"access" means the use of an infrastructure, facility or a resource to provide goods or services to customers;

+"access agreement" means an agreement contemplated in Section 5, between an access seeker and an infrastructure or resource owner, setting out the terms and conditions for access by an access seeker to the infrastructure, resource or facility of an infrastructure or resource owner;

+"Air Traffic and Navigation Services Company" means the Air Traffic and Navigation Services Company Limited established in terms of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993);

+"Airports Company of South Africa" means the Airports Company Limited established in terms of the Airports Company Act, 1993 (Act No. 44 of 1993);

+"annual fee" means a fee paid by each regulated entity to fund the activities of the Regulator and the Council, as determined in terms of Section 49(2);

+"Board" means the governing body of the Transport Economic Regulator established by Section 28;

+"Cabinet" means the body of the national executive described in Section 91 of the Constitution;

+"Chief Executive Officer" means the person holding the office of Chief Executive Officer of the Regulator, in terms of Section 33 and 34;

+"Competition Act" means the Competition Act, 1998 (Act No. 89 of 1998);

-- "concession agreement" means an agreement contemplated in section 27 of the South African National Roads Agency Limited and National Roads Act, 1998 (Act No. 7 of 1998; - "confidential information" means trade, business or industrial information that belongs to a person, firm or the state, has a particular economic value, is not generally available to or known by others; - "Constitution" means the Constitution of the Republic of South Africa, 1996; - "Council" means the Transport Economic Council, established by section 43; - "economic regulation" means the regulation of facilities or services within the transport sector by application of economic instruments, including regulation- - (a) by determining the price control for access to facilities or for services; - (b) of access to facilities or services; and - (c) of service levels and service conditions; - "effective date" means the date that this Act came into operation in terms of section 67; - "electronic communication" has the meaning set out in section 1 of the Electronic Communication and Transactions Act, 2002 (Act No. 25 of 2002); - "Executive Administrative Committee" means the executive structure of the Regulator constituted in terms of section 33 (5); - "Executive Regulatory Panel" means the executive structure of the Regulator constituted in terms of section 33 (4); - "facility" means any physical infrastructure used for the transportation of persons or goods within the transport sector; - "inter-related" has the meaning set out in section 1 of the Companies Act, 2008 (Act No. 71 of 2008);
+- "complainant" means a person who has submitted a complaint to the Regulator in terms of Section 13; - "confidential information" means trade, business or industrial information that belongs to a person, firm or the state, has a particular economic value, and is not generally available to or known by others; - "Constitution" means the Constitution of the Republic of South Africa, 1996; - "Council" means the Transport Economic Council, established by Section 44; - "economic regulation" means the regulation of facilities or services within the transport sector - (a) by determining the price control for access to facilities or for services; - (b) of access to facilities or services; and - (c) of service levels and service conditions; - "effective date" means the date that this Act came into operation in terms of Section 72; - "electronic communication" has the meaning set out in Section 1 of the Electronic Communications and Transactions Act, 2002 (Act No. 25 of 2002); - "essential facility" means a facility or resource that cannot reasonably be duplicated, and without access to which competitors cannot reasonably provide goods or services to their customers; - "Executive Administrative Committee" means the executive structure of the Regulator constituted in terms of Section 32(5); - "Executive Regulatory Panel" means the executive structure of the Regulator constituted in terms of Section 32(4); - "facility" means any physical infrastructure used for the transportation of persons or goods within the transport sector;